 Remember that you need to have admin user permissions on nodeJS execution.

 You need to take the API token of the project you want to run with CLI.
-You will find that in BugBug web app in Project settings in General tab:
+You will find that in the BugBug web app in the Integrations tab from the side menu:

-Then configure CLI with alphanumerical project's API token:
+Then configure CLI with the alphanumerical project's API token:

 bugbug config set-token API_TOKEN_FROM_WEBAPP_PROJECT_SETTINGS

-In BugBug npm's page you find the available commands.
+On BugBug npm's page, you find the available commands.
 You can also just strike

 bugbug helpto see what you can do and how.